destenson/img-browser/docs/ARCHITECTURE.md

 The data layer will handle persistence and data management:

 - **Database**: Storage for media metadata and organization
+  - Hybrid approach with global user-hidden database as default
+  - Support for exportable sharable database files
+  - Support for directory-based project databases that override global database
 - **File Management**: Handling of media files on disk
 - **Import/Export**: Data interchange with other systems
 - **Caching**: Performance optimization for media access